Q: Where will the school be located?

 Ascent Classical Academy will hire the most highly qualified teachers for our classrooms and seek out content experts.

-After involved parents, it’s known that highly effective teachers, using an excellent, proven curriculum in the classroom, have the greatest impact on student success.
+Second to involved parents, it’s known that highly effective teachers – using an excellent, proven curriculum in the classroom – have the greatest impact on student success.
 Ascent Classical Academy seeks staff with expertise in their content area and the best teachers for each position may or may not be licensed teachers.

-One of the automatic waivers granted charter schools by the Colorado Department of Education (CDE) is a waiver from teacher licensure requirements (Colorado Revised Statutes 22-63-201), which most, if not all, charter schools in Colorado have.
+One of the automatic waivers granted to charter schools by the Colorado Department of Education (CDE) is a waiver from teacher licensure requirements (Colorado Revised Statutes 22-63-201); which most, if not all, charter schools in Colorado have.
 View a complete report of all waivers granted to charter schools throughout Colorado.

 Rather than having licensed teachers, the state of Colorado allows charter schools to hire “highly-qualified” teachers.
-To earn this designation a teacher must have a college degree or other demonstrated expertise in a content area that person will be teaching.
-At the 6th-grade level and below, a teacher may take a placement test.
-Details on the “highly-qualified” qualification are found on the CDE website.
+To earn this designation, a teacher must have a college degree or other demonstrated expertise in a content area that person will be teaching.
+At or below the sixth-grade level, a teacher may take a placement test.
+Details on the “highly-qualified” qualification may be found on the CDE website.

 Q: What is the role of the Hillsdale College Barney Charter School Initiative?